callmeloui/observational_metrics/README.md

 ## Verification

-The paper's Appendix B describes a four-test verification procedure that runs before any data collection (per-token cross-entropy matches Hugging Face reference loss; no stale state after clearing ablation hooks; position diversity; position-specific ablation effect).
+The verification procedures described in the paper run before any data collection (per-token cross-entropy matches Hugging Face reference loss; no stale state after clearing ablation hooks; position diversity;
+position-specific ablation effect).
 The verification logic is embedded in each per-token ablation worker (`verify_all` / runtime probes) and aborts data collection if any test fails.
 There is no separate `verify.py`.

 ## Outputs